andreww/fox/DoX/FoX_wcml.md

 * `cmlBeginFile`
 **filename**: *string* *scalar*: Filename to be opened.
-(**replace**): *logical* *scalar*: should the file be replaced if it already exists? *default: yes*
+**unit**: *integer* *scalar*: what unit number should the file be opened on?
+If you don't care, you may specify '-1' as the unit number, in which case wcml will make a guess (**replace**): *logical* *scalar*: should the file be replaced if it already exists? *default: yes*

 This takes care of all calls to open a CML output file.